“It takes a village to raise a child” ~ African proverb

 - Protecting the space of your new family.

-- Accompanying you to any appointments or driving after a cesarean section.
+- Accompanying you to any appointments or driving after a cesarean birth.

 - Shopping, running errands and light housework.